Krush206/soldat_objc/README.md

-# Soldat C
+# Soldat Objective-C
-Translation of Soldat sources to C.
+Translation of Soldat sources to Objective-C.